top of page

 “The customer is now empowered to make informed decisions and will commit only when they are ready.
 If you are unsure about this, try to remember the last time you watched a video and then called the number at the end!”

-Here’s an example of a soft sales approach that uses a fun animated video together with a specially commissioned song to entertain the audience.
+Here’s an example of a soft sales approach that uses a fun animated music video together with a specially commissioned song to entertain the audience.
 It’s essentially a corporate music video.
 It has over 90,000 views on their YouTube channel.
 It doesn’t directly tell the audience to buy the product it showcases.
 There’s nothing pushy about the video.
-It doesn’t even include a direct call to action at the end (more on CTA’s in a future blog post).
+It doesn’t even include a direct call to action at the end (more on CTA’s here).
 It’s the epitome of a soft sales approach.

-The old adage that content is king is still relevant.
-Creating an animated music video may not be the right approach for your business, but delivering quality content that entertains and/or educates is a great way to engage almost any audience.
+The old adage that content is king (or queen!) is still relevant.
+Creating an animated music video may not be the right approach for your business, but delivering quality content that entertains or educates is a great way to engage almost any audience.
 If your audience likes your content and can see you have something that can improve their lives, they will naturally want to reach out.

 If you’re considering an animated explainer video as a soft sales approach to help reach your customers, review our portfolio and give us a call.
 And regardless of your current video needs, we’d love to stay in touch.
 Like us on Facebook, follow us on Twitter, or subscribe to us on YouTube.
 Let’s do this again sometime (wink, wink)!